 RICHLAND LIBRARY WHEATLEY

 Richland Library Wheatley is located in the historic Shandon Neighborhood in Columbia and serves a socially and economically diverse community.
-The community sees the library as their neighborhood library where people know your name.
+The community sees the library as their neighborhood spot where people know your name.
 The renovation of the interior emphasizes and takes inspiration from the neighborhood coffee shop or bookstore concept, where you would go to hang out, read or talk to your neighbors.
-The renovation of the exterior will address maintenance improvements, such as, re-roofing and new storefront glazing.
+A variety of cozy nooks, small meeting and activity nodes, and increased technology access will be found in this neighborhood library.

 LOUIS WARING, JR. SENIOR CENTER

 The scope of this project was to design a new 16,000 SF health + wellness center to be constructed on the campus of the Bon Secours Saint Francis Hospital in West Ashley.
 The new center will be nestled in the woods, providing the community a retreat from their daily lives to an oasis engaged with nature.
 The facility will provide adults age 50+ the opportunity to exercise, socialize, and engage through a variety of activities and events focused on active lifestyles, well-being and growth.
 Participants have the opportunity to pursue interests, interact with their community and share their experiences, and are encouraged to continue their independence.
 The building functions are distributed along a clerestory-lined main axis for easy way-finding.
 Outdoor gardens, trails, and four Pickle Ball Courts provide a true escape for participants.
 The facility is designed to reflect the ideals expressed through a series of community workshops: access to nature, substantial daylighting, small group social spaces, room flexibility, interior and exterior rooms.
 Meeting the vision of the community and its users has been key to this project.
 As one user stated, “We want a living center, not a nursing home.
 We have a lot more life to live.
 The building should reflect that.”